-Summary of Proposed Changes:

-While not inclusive of all changes proposed, a description of the more significant recommendations are described below.
-Citation is included for ease of reference.
+Summary of Changes from Draft: While not inclusive of all changes recommended in response to comment, a brief description of the primary revisions made are described below.
+A more thorough recounting is provided in the preamble.

 10 TAC Chapter 11, Subchapter A